Stray and Unwanted Animals

 Please bring your identification and be prepared to answer questions pertaining to where and when the animal was found.
 We will also ask for a donation to help cover costs of caring for the animal.

 *Please Note – The state of Ohio does not have any laws regarding the confinement of cats.
 We will accept stray cats found in Butler County only.
 Stray cats will be assessed and placed for adoption if health, temperament, and space allows.
-If the cat is not able to be placed for adoption, it could be humanely euthanized or go through our TNR (trap, neuter, return) program.
-Through our TNR program, the stray cat would be spayed/neutered, ear-tipped, Rabies vaccinated, and released back where it was originally found.
-These cats are referred to as Community Cats, and you can learn more about them by CLICKING HERE.
+If the cat is not able to be placed for adoption due to temperament or space but is healthy and thriving, it will go through our Community Cat program.
+Through our Community Cat program, the stray cat would be spayed/neutered, ear-tipped, Rabies vaccinated, and released back where it was originally found.
+You can learn more about the Community Cat Program by CLICKING HERE.
+If a stray cat is not able to be placed up for adoption and is not eligible for our Community Cat Program, we will try to find rescue placement or proceed with humane euthanasia as a last resort.

 If you’d like to care for the pet yourself, call us at (513) 867-5727 and leave a “found report” with our office staff in case the pet’s owner contacts us.
 You can also visit your local veterinarian to have the animal scanned for a microchip ID and identify the breed, sex and age.